AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/manage-environments.md

 ## Multiple Publish Regions {#multiple-regions}

 A user with the **Business Owner** role can configure prod and staging environments to include up to three additional publish regions in addition to the primary region.
 Additional publish regions can improve availability.
+See the [Additional Publish Regions documentation](/help/operations/additional-publish-regions.md) for more details.

 >[!TIP]
 >